AliciaMMorgan/cross-industry-pm-playbook/README.md

 For example:
 - I earned an **Agile Metrics Certification** to better understand leading vs. lagging indicators and how to apply them in collaborative and complex environments.
-- I’ve integrated this mindset throughout the playbook — combining clarity, adaptability, and thought leadership for creating meaningful action across sectors.
+- I’ve integrated this mindset throughout the playbook, combining clarity, adaptability, and thought leadership for creating meaningful action across sectors.
 - I leverage AI agents and efficiency tools to enhance both strategic insights and tactical execution, driving critical success factors effectively.

 ---